olivier-heurtier/sphinxcontrib-requirement/doc/requirement2.rst

 Generating ID
 -------------

-.. req:req:: Generation 2
+.. req:req:: Generation 3
-    :label: GEN2
+    :label: GEN3
     :children: GEN1

-    This is a second test of ID generation
+    This is a third test of ID generation

-This requirement is referenced there: :req:ref:`GEN2`
+This requirement is referenced there: :req:ref:`GEN3`

 See also :req:req:`GEN1`